Hand Fracture TreatmentBook Appointment

 After the bone has healed the wires may need to be removed.
 Plates and screws are not usually removed unless they cause problems with the tendons.

-Exercises can help restore strength and range of motion and regular hand therapy appointments will be arranged to help with this.
+Guided exercises can help restore strength and range of motion and regular hand therapy appointments will be arranged to help with this.